F1 calendar 2024: All dates at a glance

 We were treated to a real premiere at the penultimate race of the 2023 Formula 1 season.
 The Las Vegas Grand Prix was the third and last race of the 2023 season to take place in the USA.

-The 6.12 kilometre long street circuit returns in 2024.
+The 6.12 kilometer long street circuit returns in 2024.
 It features six right-hand and 11 left-hand corners as well as three long straights.
 Expect top speeds of up to 342kph.

 15